 How To Access iCloud Drive On Mac

-If you want to access iCloud drive, it needs to be enabled under iCloud.
+If you want to access the iCloud drive, it needs to be enabled under iCloud.
 Go to System Settings…(System Preferences…macOS Monterey And Earlier).
 From there, click on your Apple ID.
 Select iCloud and then enable the toggle next to iCloud Drive(check box next to iCloud on macOS Monterey And Earlier).
 Once you do so, follow the steps below.

 Access iCloud Drive Using Finder